Space/time-efficient RDF stores based on circular suffix sorting: Our proposal: RDFCSA

 Another simple optimization that is applied to the merge strategy consists in taking into account the characteristics of the result list returned.
-In some join patterns, we must sort both lists to compute their intersection; however, due to the evaluation mechanisms of \rdfcsa, in some triple-patterns the list of results is already sorted.
-For instance, the $(s,p,?o)$ triple-pattern returns a sorted list of objects as a result; therefore, to answer a query $(s_1,p_1,?x) \bowtie (s_2,p_2,?x)$, we can execute the two triple-pattern queries and then simply intersect the corresponding sorted lists.
+In some join patterns, we must sort both lists to compute their intersection; however, due to the evaluation mechanisms of \rdfcsa, in some triple patterns the list of results is already sorted.
+For instance, the $(s,p,?o)$ triple pattern returns a sorted list of objects as a result; therefore, to answer a query $(s_1,p_1,?x) \bowtie (s_2,p_2,?x)$, we can execute the two triple-pattern queries and then simply intersect the corresponding sorted lists.
 A similar idea is also applied to the chaining strategy: we can avoid some computation in the chaining phase by identifying repeated results.
-In order to do this, we sort the results of the first triple-pattern and skip the computation of the second triple-pattern on the repeated results of the first query.
-Therefore, we build the results of the final join only from the non-repeated results of the first triple-pattern.
+In order to do this, we sort the results of the first triple pattern and skip the computation of the second triple pattern on the repeated results of the first query.
+Therefore, we build the results of the final join only from the non-repeated results of the first triple pattern.